 No matter what battery you chose, if it is left installed on a Firenock system, one should not expect longer than one year of operating time as the circuit will slow drain the battery.
 This is due to the necessarily of it to listening for the G-switch to be fired as it is in stand-by mode.
 So if you know you are not going to use Firenock for a long period, take the battery off the circuit and put it back in its case; which such action, the shelf life of the battery will be maintained as it is now on the shelf, not providing power for the circuit.

-Firenock's standard battery chemistry with Firenock's fuzzy logic chipset actually is what made this phenomenon possible.
+Firenock standard battery chemistry with Firenock fuzzy logic chip-set actually is what made this phenomenon possible.

 As the battery ran down to about 90%, the 3 stage fuzzy logic "sort of " shut off due to lack of power, but at this stage, it also allows the battery to air charge without draining it.
-When the sun goes down, the rapid drop of temperature may be enough to give the logic system enough jolt to restart the lighting process as it was never been fully shut off as it is only being drain off.
-This process is not magic, nor is a proof that Firenock battery can lit beyond the 24 hours of continuous burn time.
-This is actually a side effect of the volatility of battery's chemistry.
-This means, if you lose your hunting Firenock system in the field and did not find it within the first 24 hours, you still have a very good chance to find it.
-You just need to take advantage of a cool sunset night within 2 months of your lost.
-Keep in mind, based on test results, the battery is only able to air-charge up to 20%, so half an hour to 45 minutes is all you got to relocate your Firenock if the evening cool is enough to light it again.
+When the sun goes down, the rapid drop of temperature may be enough to give the logic system enough energy to restart the lighting process as it was never been fully shut off as it is only being drain off.

 From 2011, Firenock Hunting circuit utilizes IC system instead of MOSDET chip set, with Electro Magnetic Shield material coving the IC.
 Thus it is no longer critical to remove the battery before flight.
 It is however a great practice of checking your Firenock after flight as baggage handler may have switched them on.

-Most Firenock are perfect fit inside the shaft, if this happens besidse the "A" nock, you may have the wrong style nock for your arrow/bolt.
+Most Firenock are perfect fit inside the shaft, if this happens besides the "A" nock, you may have the wrong style nock for your arrow/bolt.

 If that happens, the simple way to remove the nock is to use a set of pliers.
-There is a high probability that you will damage the nock.
+There is a high probability that the nock will be damaged.
 If the nock is damaged, you will only need to insert the circuit board into another nock after you remove it from the shaft.
 It is only recommended that a small amount of bow string wax or vegetable oil be applied to the nock before insertion if the nock felt exceptional tight only if it is a Firenock "A" nock.

-Like all electronics, poor battery connection is the number one cause for failure to activate.
-First check to make sure that the first cross-lock of the battery wire connector is seated tightly at the neck groove of the battery (refer to the diagram in the installation manual on the installation page for more details).
+Like all electronics, poor battery connection is the number one cause of failure.
+Please make sure that the first cross-lock of the battery wire connector is seated tightly at the neck groove of the battery (refer to the diagram in the installation manual on the installation page for more details).
 Also make sure the cross-lock battery wire connector is not touching the center battery pin.
 If it has been touching for an extended period of time, the battery may have already been shorted out and a new battery is required.